DevAgnihotri/MCA_Notes/Sem_3/Python/Unit_1.md

 ## Introduction to Python: Basics

 Python is a popular programming language that is easy to read and write.
-It is used for making websites, games, apps, and more.
+It is used for making websites(django , fastapi, flask), games(pygame godot), apps(  Scikit-learn,tensorflow, selenium(automation)), and more.
 Python is known for its simple syntax (rules for writing code) and is a great choice for beginners.

 ### What is Python?